Pricing

 What is PayFac as a Service (PFaaS)?

-PayFac as a Service (PFaaS) is a model that provides businesses with the benefits of being a PayFac without requiring them to become one.
+PayFac as a Service (PFaaS) allows businesses to access payment solutions and payment processing capabilities without the need to become a full-fledged payment facilitator.
 Instead of building compliance, licensing, and infrastructure in-house, you partner with a provider that already has it.
-Think of it as 'renting' a payment platform rather than building one from scratch.
+Think of it as ‘renting’ a payment platform rather than building one from scratch.

 How PayFac and PayFac as a service work